RoxanaGrzywacz/sql-portfolio/README.md

    - `patient_id` (INT) - Reference to the pet (Foreign Key to `patients`)
    - `vaccination_date` (DATE) - Date of vaccination
    - `vaccine_type` (VARCHAR) - Type of vaccine administered

+## SQL Queries Organization

+In this project, I have organized the SQL queries into separate files for better clarity and management.
+Each file serves a specific purpose, making it easier to maintain and extend the database in the future.
+Below is a list of the files and their contents:

+- **`create_tables.sql`**: Contains queries for creating all the necessary tables, including tables for owners, patients (rabbits), and vaccinations.

+This structure makes it easier to manage different types of queries and provides a clean organization for anyone reviewing the project.